• Home

 I have a love for collecting and preserving flowers.
 Each season opens up the opportunity to preserve new flowers in a range of colors: Bluebonnets and tiny pink redbuds in the spring.
 Purple salvia and yellow sunflowers in the summer, for example.
 It can be thrilling to capture the colors and textures of flowers and plants each season offers.

-Moreover, I enjoy creating DIY dried flower projects such as dried flower wax melts, suspending dried flower petals in soap, and homemade lavender sachets.
+Moreover, I enjoy creating DIY dried flower projects such as dried flower wax melts, suspending dried flower petals in soap, and homemade lavender sachets

 But when it comes to drying and pressing flowers, there are many slow ways, yet only a few quick ways.